Ghana awaits new president in test of democracy

 Oil production in Ghana - which is also a big cocoa and gold producer - started two years ago and oil field operator Tullow Oil says it expects to boost output further in 2013.

-Akufo-Addo, a British-trained lawyer and son of a former president, has criticized the ruling party for the slow pace of job creation and has promised to provide free primary and secondary school education.
+Akufo-Addo, a British-trained lawyer and son of a former president, has criticised the ruling party for the slow pace of job creation and has promised to provide free primary and secondary school education.

 But in a country where campaign messages rarely influence voting choices, many believe most of the 14 million voters will cast their ballots based on ethnic, social or regional ties.